OUeasley/little-lake/README.md

 # Little Lake

-The little lake is a simple data lake application that allows users to upload and download files to and from an S3 bucket.
+The little lake is a simple data lake application that allows users to upload files to an S3 bucket.
 The application is built using Node.js and Express.js.

+A way to have a cheap storage for log data on your local machine!!!

 ## Setup Instructions